scylladb/scylla-manager/docs/source/sctool.rst

 ``-e, --enabled``

 Setting enabled to false disables the task.
-Disabled task is not executed and hidden from task list.
+Disabled tasks are not executed and hidden from task list.
 To show disabled tasks invoke ``sctool task list --all`` (see `task list`_).

 **Default** true